 Also known as destructive scanning method

-Though not as harsh as it may initially sound, unbound or destructive book scanning will involve the removal or 'slicing' of the spine of the book.
+Although not as harsh as it may initially sound, unbound or destructive book scanning will involve the removal or 'slicing' of the spine of the book.
 The spine or staples will be removed and the pages will be processed through one of our document feed scanners.

-- There is a lower cost for this service
+- There is a lower cost for this service.

-- The process is very fast
+- The process is very fast.

-- Results can be clearer (depending on level of detail in the book itself)
+- Results can be clearer (depending on level of detail in the book itself).

 Also known as non-destructive scanning method

-- Books are exposed to considerably less light than other scanning methods, for those concerned about heat generated by the scanner lamps
+- Books are exposed to considerably less light than other scanning methods, for those concerned about the heat generated by the scanner lamps

 - Ideal if your book is one-off, rare, valuable or has high sentimental value

-Formats we can transfer your book to:
+Formats we can transfer your books to

 Here are the most common formats we can convert your book to: